 What this means for you?

-Customers are still required to complete the usual online registration on the Cel-Fi website, however when they receive a Cel-Fi it will also require registration using the WAVE App to activate.
-We will need to run the two systems for a few weeks after which time the website registration will cease.
-We will advise you by email when this happens.
+Customers are no longer required to complete the online registration on the Cel-Fi website, however when they receive a Cel-Fi it will require registration using the WAVE App to activate.

 Mobile Coverage Solution for Scenic Rim Accommodation, QLD Australia